openedx-unsupported/devstack/README.rst

 * Merge your updated requirements files and wait for a new `edxops Docker image`_ for that service to be built and uploaded to `Docker Hub`_.
 You can then download and use the updated image (for example, via ``make pull``).
-  These images are currently built as needed by edX employees, but will soon be built automatically on a regular basis.
+  The discovery and edxapp images are buit automatically via a Jenkins job.
+All other images are currently built as needed by edX employees, but will soon be built automatically on a regular basis.
+See `How do I build images?`_ for more information.
 * You can update your requirements files as appropriate and then build your own updated image for the service as described above, tagging it such that ``docker-compose`` will use it instead of the last image you downloaded.
   (Alternatively, you can temporarily edit ``docker-compose.yml`` to replace the ``image`` entry for that service with the ID of your new image.)
+You should be sure to modify the variable override for the version of the application code used for building the image.
+See `How do I build images?`_. for more information.
 * You can temporarily modify the main service command in ``docker-compose.yml`` to first install your new package(s) each time the container is started.
 For example, the part of the studio command which